 Description

-This whole roasted cauliflower makes a seriously spectacular vegetarian centrepiece.
-It’s loaded with a punchy Asian-style marinade and served on top of an addictive tomato pesto you’re going to love.
-The recipe uses clever time-saving hack for pre-cooking the cauliflower to give you the best result, every time.
+This whole roasted miso cauliflower makes a seriously spectacular vegetarian centerpiece.
+It’s loaded with a punchy Asian-style marinade and served with a gorgeous miso-tomato pesto.
+It uses a clever time-saving hack to pre-cook the cauliflower, giving you the best result every time.

 Ingredients